Enforcer/pybuses/README.md

 ## Middlewares
 Middlewares are lightweight plugins that let us inject custom logic before and after given command was handled.

+Context managers are for now the only supported way of defining middlewares.
+They simplify exception handling and specifying whether middleware logic should be executed before or after handling event.
 ```python
 @contextlib.contextmanager
 def example_middleware(command: CommandType) -> None: